VCF Automation Blog

 Avoid Indentations at Transfer Text

-When sending text with indentations, e.g. whitespaces, these are retained, after a line break, as can be seen in the following image.
+When sending text with indentations, e.g. whitespaces, these are retained, after a line break.
 Therefore leading whitespaces should be removed before sending the text to the console.
 Otherwise it can quickly happen that the text is aligned far to the right.
 To delete leading whitespaces you can use a regular expression like ^\s+.

-If the text data was transferred directly in the VCF Automation editor of the embedded Orchestrator, e.g if it is a JavaScript source, it is possible to use format document from the command palette.
-This command removes all indentations with one step.
+If the text data was transferred directly in the VCF Automation editor of the embedded Orchestrator, e.g if it is a JavaScript source, it is possible to use format document from the command palette, or with the keyboard shortcut Shift+Alt+F. This command removes all indentations with one step.

 Hint: This procedure does not work with Python.